 Conspiracy theorists believe that the truth always lies hidden and has to be unearthed.
 They therefore regard as hopelessly naive those who think things are generally as they seem to be.
 Freudians are the same.
 They believe it is clever to interpret a dream about a train entering a tunnel as actually being about sex.
 Strangely they don’t believe that a dream about sex is actually all about trains and tunnels.

 Believing you are clever makes you feel good about yourself so you have an incentive to believe that things are not as they seem and to dream up unlikely interpretations of events.
 The weirder the interpretation the better.
 While you are insightful and can see beyond mere appearances, others are plodding, stupid and blinkered and stuck inside a conventional box that they don’t even realise they are in.
-The gullible fools!
-They are the dumb stooges of malicious governments and capitalist media outlets while, due to innate brilliance, have managed to escape from the matrix.
+They are the dumb stooges of malicious governments and capitalist media outlets while you with your innate brilliance have managed to escape from the matrix.

-Anyway, combining the incentive to believe that things are never as they seem with the Dunning-Kruger Effect, you end up with the kind of comments that often appear on websites frequented by conspiracy theorists.
+The end effect of combining the incentive to believe that things are not as they seem with the Dunning-Kruger Effect is a world filled with the kind of comments you see every day on the internet.